TimHrovat/fri-uni/year_3/UZ/lab/assignment4/questions.md

 **Alpha (α)**: The Harris parameter (typically 0.06) balances corner vs edge detection.
 Smaller α makes the detector more sensitive to corners, larger α reduces sensitivity.

 **Threshold**: Higher thresholds give fewer but stronger corner responses, lower thresholds detect more corners but include weaker ones.

+## Exercise 2b

+### What do you notice when visualizing the correspondences?
+How accurate are the matches?

+When visualizing the correspondences, several observations can be made:

+**Correspondence Quality**: The basic correspondences from Exercise 2a show many matches, but not all are geometrically consistent.
+Some matches connect points that are clearly in different locations or structures between the two images.

+**Symmetric Matching Improvement**: The symmetric matching in Exercise 2b significantly improves match quality by requiring bidirectional consistency.
+This filtering removes many false matches, resulting in fewer but more reliable correspondences.

+**Match Accuracy**: The symmetric matches are generally more accurate and tend to connect corresponding structural elements (corners, edges, textured regions) between the two images.
+However, some incorrect matches may still remain due to:
+- Similar local descriptors in different image regions
+- Repetitive patterns or textures
+- Limited discriminative power of simple descriptors

+**Parameter Sensitivity**: The accuracy depends heavily on the feature detection parameters (sigma, threshold).
+Lower thresholds detect more points but may include less stable features, while higher thresholds give fewer but more robust matches.

+The symmetric matching constraint acts as an effective filter, improving correspondence reliability at the cost of reducing the total number of matches.